Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## RequireEqual statement

-A valid instance of an RequireEqual statement assures that given an input of:
+A valid instance of a RequireEqual statement assures that given an input of:

 - A: F
 - B: F